Submissions Open for the Sixth Annual SLU Global and Local Social Justice Student Conference

+The sixth annual SLU Global and Local Social Justice Student Conference is Friday, February 19, 2016 co-sponsered by the Center for Global Citizenship.
 Come hear SLU undergraduate and graduate students present their academic work pertaining to global and local social justice issues!

 This conference will include both poster and paper presentations reporting on both research and internship projects.
-Not sure what a poster session is/ See page on this site!

 *This event will be free and open to viewing by the public.

 IF YOU ARE HAVING PROBLEMS, check the submission form for the information required, and then send that information directly to Dr Strikwerda email@example.com

 Re-cap of past Global and Local Social Justice Conferences:

 Please click here for the 2015 conference program/list of presenters.

 What were some of the topics students presented at this conference?